Barnwell: The NFL's 50 most intriguing people, and why each matters

 Does any rookie running back in recent memory come into the league under more pressure than the former Penn State star?
 Ezekiel Elliott was drafted nearly as high, but he was entering a situation with a great offensive line on a team that had run the ball well in previous seasons.
 Leonard Fournette and Trent Richardson were joining teams with low expectations, although the Jaguars quickly exceeded theirs with Fournette's help.

 Barkley, the highest-drafted running back since Reggie Bush in 2006, has to single-handedly rescue a moribund Giants running game.
 He won't have the offensive line, given that the move to swap Weston Richburg and Justin Pugh for Nate Solder and Patrick Omameh might not be an upgrade.
 (The Giants used a second-round pick on guard Will Hernandez, but as the Ereck Flowers saga will tell you, using a high pick on a lineman is no guarantee of success.)
-New York is simultaneously counting on Barkley to take some of the load off Eli Manning and extend the long-time quarterback's career in the process.
+New York is simultaneously counting on Barkley to take some of the load off Eli Manning and extend the longtime quarterback's career in the process.
 It's a lot to ask of a 21-year-old rookie, but Barkley might very well be up to the task.

 18. Sidney Jones, CB, Eagles

 The biggest surprise from the 2017 Eagles roster was ...
 OK, it was Nelson Agholor.
 The second-biggest surprise on the roster was Patrick Robinson, who was cut after one season with the Colts and signed with the Eagles for just $775,000.
 Robinson promptly turned into one of the best slot cornerbacks in the league, giving the Eagles a huge advantage at what became close to a starting role.
 He knocked away 18 passes, which tied the former Saints first-round pick for the sixth most in football.
-Robinson promptly returned to New Orleans on a four-year, $20-million deal this offseason.
+Robinson promptly returned to New Orleans on a four-year, $20 million deal this offseason.

 Enter Jones, who tore his Achilles and fell to the Eagles in the middle of the second round in last year's draft.
 Jones essentially took 2017 as a redshirt year, but with Robinson leaving, the Washington product will be taking over in the lineup as Philadelphia's slot cornerback.
 The Eagles can still survive if Jones struggles, but a successful sophomore campaign from Jones would reinforce Philadelphia's current plan under Howie Roseman.
 If they can get cornerbacks like Jones to produce on the cheap, they can continue to spend money at the line of scrimmage and lock up weapons for Wentz.
 If they can't, you can take a look at the Seahawks roster for what happens when you try to invest everywhere.